top of page

 SEMINARIES AND BIBLE COLLEGES

-While universities and colleges have their place in secular society and are necessary for gaining entry into certain professions, the same cannot be said for spiritual ministry.
-Serving the Body of Christ is NOT a professional career with bonus pay and guaranteed promotions.
-Nor does it require a resume listing one’s academic history and credentials.
-Yet despite this fact, pastors are appointed to churches only after receiving a theology degree from an accredited seminary or Bible college.
-Sadly, not all of these ministers care about the spiritual needs of God's people, but are motivated instead by greed and a craving for fame and power.
-Many of them will use their theology degree as a badge of spiritual authority or a token of anointed leadership.
-They are “hirelings”, not true shepherds, and they are fleecing God's Flock (Jn.
-10:12-13).
+While universities and colleges play an essential role in secular society and are often necessary for entry into specific professions, the same cannot be said for spiritual ministry.
+Serving the Body of Christ is not a professional career characterized by bonuses and guaranteed promotions, nor does it require a resume that highlights academic achievements and credentials.
+Yet, despite this truth, many pastors are appointed to churches only after obtaining a theology degree from an accredited seminary or Bible college.
+Unfortunately, not all ministers prioritize the spiritual needs of God's people; some are driven instead by greed and a desire for fame and power.
+Many utilize their theology degrees as a badge of spiritual authority or a token of anointed leadership.
+These individuals are “hirelings,” not true shepherds, and they are fleecing God's flock (John 10:12-13).

 According to the New Testament, the only way to gain rapport in the Body of Christ is by practicing humble servitude and becoming an able minister to the needs of God’s people (Acts 6:1-6).
 The complete requirements for ministry are concisely listed in 1 Timothy 3:1-13 and Titus 1:5-9 and they do not include formal education.
 What is required is godly character, spiritual anointing, and a good track record as a servant in the Body of Christ.